© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hadrian's Wall vallum between the dismantled railway north of Knockupworth Cottage and the dismantled railway south of Boomby Gill in wall mile 67 is a scheduled monument protected by Historic England under reference 1014692.
 View the official record →

-Hadrian's Wall vallum is a linear earthwork forming part of the defensive system constructed during the Roman occupation of Britain under the Emperor Hadrian in the second century AD.
+Hadrian's Wall vallum is a auxiliary earthwork running parallel to the Roman frontier wall constructed during the reign of the Emperor Hadrian in the second century AD.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014692.

 Hadrian's Wall vallum between the dismantled railway north of Knockupworth Cottage and the dismantled railway south of Boomby Gill in wall mile 67 is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014692.